 - Conduct general workshops and seminars.

-- Consult on communication barriers or access related to deaf and hard of hearing persons.
+- Consult on communication barriers or access related to deaf, deafblind and hard of hearing persons.

-- Provide information and training on TTYs and signalling devices.
+- Provide information and training on TTYs and signaling devices.

 - Provide information and training on assistive listening devices (ALDs).